ganzerli/e-pathy/README.md

 e-pathy is a database shaped as a graph, where you can navigate throught paths and save data in branches, or create other branches in branches.

-The goal of the project is to have an extremely fast research, and save memory.
+The goal of the project is to have an extremely fast search, and save memory.

 There is a garbage collection: when you delete data the locations are written in a file, adding new data, if the count is available, are written in deleted spots.